All-Russian Scientific Research Institute Of Technical Physics

 All-Russian Scientific Research Institute Of Technical Physics (VNIITF; Всероссийский научно-исследовательский институт технической физики) is a research institute based in Snezhinsk, Russia.
 It was previously also known as NII-1011 (Scientific Research Institute-1011).

-Created as a back-up facility for the All-Russian Scientific Research Institute of Experimental Physics at Kremlev, the All-Russian Institute for Theoretical Physics (VNIITF) has at its disposal expertise in the entire spectrum of work connected with the design and development of nuclear weapons, including nuclear physics, high-pressure physics, hydrodynamics, mathematical modelling, design and technological work on nuclear devices, nuclear effects monitoring.
+Created as a back-up facility for the All-Russian Scientific Research Institute of Experimental Physics at Kremlev, the All-Russian Institute for Theoretical Physics (VNIITF) has at its disposal expertise in the entire spectrum of work connected with the design and development of nuclear weapons, including nuclear physics, high-pressure physics, hydrodynamics, mathematical modelling, design and technological work on nuclear devices, and nuclear effects monitoring.
 The institute has initiated a number of highly technical conversion projects based on this expertise.
 It has a collocated experimental plant for production of prototypes designed at the institute.

 History

 Immediately after the organization of the Institute, Yevgeny Zababakhin, after the departure of Kirill Shchelkin (1960) became a scientific advisor and worked in this position for 25 years until his death.

 By the decree of the Presidium of the Supreme Soviet of the USSR dated July 29, 1966 for services in the creation and production of a new specialized technology and for the successful implementation of plans during the years 1959-1965, VNIIP (later "RFNC-VNIITF") was awarded the Order of Lenin.

 By the decree of the Presidium of the Supreme Soviet of the USSR on October 16, 1980 for merits in the creation of a new specialty, VNIIP was awarded the Order of the October Revolution.
 VNIITF was also awarded a certificate of honor by the Government of the Russian Federation in 2010.

 In September 1988, the Institute's staff took part in the Joint Verification Experiment of two explosions at nuclear test sites in the United States (Kearsarge, Nevada - August 8) and the USSR (“Sary Shagan,” Semipalatinsk - September 14).
 The purpose of the experiments was to test the effectiveness of seismic and hydrodynamic control methods proposed by the parties in the framework of negotiations on compliance with the 1974 Treaty on Limiting the Power of Nuclear Weapons Tests.
 Soviet specialists prepared and implemented an explosion at the Semipalatinsk Test Site, conducting joint control measurements of the power of the explosion with the American side using the gas-dynamic method for determining the explosion energy.
 They carried out similar control measurements during the experimental explosion at the Nevada test site.

 On February 28, 1992, by order of the President of the Russian Federation, No. 88-RPS VNII was transformed into the Russian Federal Nuclear Center or the All-Russian Scientific Research Institute of Technical Physics (RFNC-VNIITF).

 In October 1996, VNIITF director Vladimir Nechai shot himself in his office because of the inability to pay back wages to the company's employees.